 The adoption by the Roman Church in the eleventh century of individual, private confession was the answer to this problem.
 It closed the circle of sin-guilt: The Church taught the horror of sin in God’s eyes to the people.
 The people saw sin in themselves.
 The people went back to the Church to undergo private confession and have their sins absolved.
 During the whole cycle, the Church is the breast that feeds the people the milk of Divine Kindness.

 The ritual of the Sacrament of Penance was this: In a private booth, partitioned into two sections by a wall into which a small, cloth-covered window opening was cut, the kneeling penitent conversed with the sitting priest.
 The cloth covering was intended to protect the penitent’s anonymity, and the priest was sworn by sacred oath never to reveal the contents of a confessional conversation.
 The penitent entered his or her section of the booth and asked for the priest’s blessing.
 Receiving it, the penitent confessed his or her sins to the priest, who theologically, acted in persona Christi (“as though he were Christ himself”.)
 The priest might question the penitent for more detail, or discuss the penitent’s words with him or her, or give advice or encouragement to the penitent.
-Then, (in the medieval Roman Church) when the confession of sins was completed, the priest would impose a penitential act (such as attending daily mass for some period of time or contributing substantially to the poor via the church’s “poor box”) or a period of penitential humbling (such as sitting in front of the church building in sackcloth and ashes.)
+Then, (in the medieval Roman Church) when the confession of sins was completed, the priest would impose a penitential act (such as attending daily Mass for some period of time or contributing substantially to the poor via the church’s “poor box”) or a period of penitential humbling (such as sitting in front of the church building in sackcloth and ashes.)
 When the imposed penance had been completed, the penitent would return to the priest who, again acting in persona Christi, would absolve the penitent of the confessed sins, as well as of all the forgotten or unmentioned sins in the penitent’s life.
 At that point, the priest would send the penitent away forgiven and in peace IF the priest believed that the penitent was sincere in his or her desire for forgiveness.
 The successful penitent, now purified, was then again eligible to receive Holy Communion.

 A penitent sent away unforgiven could be assigned a penance which proved his or her sincerity, including substantial offerings to the Church.
 Or the un-absolved penitent could be brought before Church courts for substantial disobedience or for heresy or for insurrection or for public abominations, and punished in any of the usual ways, including excommunication (leading to certain hellfire) or to execution (ditto).
 Such treatment was also the Church’s method of handling unrepentant disputants and others found to be enemies of the Church.